What is PTZ?

 - Use different lenses

-- Existing camera which you already own and used to but in itself does not have tracking capabilities
+- An existing camera that you already own and used but itself does not have tracking capabilities

 - A very specific camera due to its properties